Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

-As one can see, there are eight permutational symmetries (including identity), which can be obtained by combining the basic symmetries.
-Redberry supports permutational symmetries and anti-symmetries.
-Tensor with only one type of indices was used here for simplicity, but in case of several types of indices, symmetries can be set for each index type separately\footnote{see JavaDocs for details}.
-The example also shows method to access basis symmetries.
+Method \inlinecode{addSymmetry} have two arguments: a simple tensor (or its string representation) and a permutation.
+Redberry has internal representation of permutations\footnote{For a comprehensive documentation on permutations and permutation groups in Redberry, see \href{http://redberry.cc/documentation:guide:permutations_and_permutation_groups}{online documentation}.} and in order to convert array to permutation one can use \inlinecode{.p} property followed after the array written in one-line or disjoint cycles notation.
+Minus (used in the last line) converts symmetry to antisymmetry and vice versa.

 Once set, symmetries of tensor affects all further manipulations with it.
-The following example is a good demonstration of this feature (code from the previous example assumed to be already executed):
+For example, if Riemann symmetries are set up, then the following code automatically gives zero:

-\begin{sout} 0 \end{sout} Here zero was returned right after parsing.
-This is because Redberry automatically reduces sums to the standard form and
+\begin{sout} 0 \end{sout} Here zero was returned right after parsing; this is because Redberry automatically reduced sum to the standard form and

 according to the specified symmetries.
-Such architecture requires user to set all symmetries of simple tensor before it will be parsed inside any complex structure like sum or product.
-If this criteria is not fulfilled, results of calculations may be erroneous.
+Such architecture requires user to set all symmetries of simple tensor before it will be parsed inside any complicated structure like sum or product.
+If one try to add symmetry to tensor which is already in use in some complicated expression, then the exception will be thrown.